kernelsauce/turbo/README.rst

 Supported Operating Systems
 ---------------------------
-Linux distros (x86, x64) and Windows x64.
+Linux distros (x86, x64), OSX (Intel-based) and Windows x64.
 Possibly others using LuaSocket, but not tested or supported.

 Installation
 ------------